Kyle Venter

-Kyle Venter (born March 13, 1991) is an American retired professional soccer player who last played as a defender for the Richmond Kickers in USL League One.
+Kyle Venter (born March 13, 1991) is an American retired professional soccer player.
 Venter is currently an assistant coach for the Florida Gators women's soccer team.

 Career

 Early career

 Venter played college soccer at the University of New Mexico between 2009 and 2013.
 During his time at college Venter also played for USL PDL club Real Colorado Foxes during their 2012 season.

 LA Galaxy

 Venter was selected by LA Galaxy in the second round of the 2014 MLS SuperDraft (23rd overall).
 After signing with the club, Venter was loaned to LA Galaxy II and featured in their win over Orange County Blues FC on March 22, 2014.

 Tulsa Roughnecks

 Venter signed with USL club Tulsa Roughnecks in March 2015.

 Ottawa Fury

 On February 11, 2016, Venter signed with Canadian club Ottawa Fury FC.

 Penn FC

 Venter played with Penn FC in 2018.

 FC Tucson

 Venter was contracted to FC Tucson in February 2019.